Hideki Matsuyama's Success and Achievements in Timeline

 February 2024: Wins Genesis Invitational

-On February 18, 2024, Matsuyama won the Genesis Invitational, marking his first PGA Tour event win since the 2022 Sony Open in Hawaii.
+On February 18, 2024, Hideki Matsuyama won the Genesis Invitational, overcoming a six-stroke deficit in the final round to win his first PGA Tour event since the 2022 Sony Open in Hawaii.
+He posted the second-lowest round in course history.

 2024: Wins Bronze Medal at Olympics and FedEx St. Jude Championship

-In August 2024, Matsuyama won the bronze medal at the Olympic Games and later that month, he won the FedEx St. Jude Championship by two strokes, securing his 10th victory on the PGA Tour.
+In August 2024, Hideki Matsuyama won the bronze medal at the Olympic Games.
+Later that month, he won the FedEx St. Jude Championship, marking his 10th victory on the PGA Tour.